BIRDSgroup/Demixer/README.md

 The [simulation](https://github.com/BIRDSgroup/Demixer/tree/main/simulation) has the scripts and other files required for generating simulated data and running Demixer on those datasets.

-The [scripts/db](https://github.com/BIRDSgroup/Demixer/tree/main/scripts/db) folder has the reference database files related to TBprofiler, Quanttb, and COVID.
+The [scripts/db](https://github.com/BIRDSgroup/Demixer/tree/main/scripts/db) folder has the reference database files related to TBprofiler and Quanttb.

 The [scripts/finaloutput](https://github.com/BIRDSgroup/Demixer/tree/main/scripts/finaloutput) folder has the sub-folders containing the intermediate files related to each run.